UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-iota/README.md

 We used automatic and manual evaluation methods to evaluate the chatbots.
 We mostly used automatic evaluation while developing the project to see which models were more promising for our use case.
-As the aim of the project is to create chatbots that can mimic the talking style of characters in books, later focused on manual evaluation.
+As the aim of the project is to create chatbots that can mimic the talking style of characters in books, we later focused on manual evaluation.

 ### Automatic evaluation

-To evaluate the knowledge of the bookbot, we used several online quizzes and extracted multiple choice questions about the contents of books.
 Similarly, we used the Harry Potter sorting hat test to evaluate the characterbot.
 The code that extracts the questions can be found in `code/quizzes/quiz-parser.py`.

+To evaluate the knowledge of the bookbot, we used several online quizzes and extracted multiple choice questions about the contents of books (not discussed in the report).

 ### Manual evaluation